LouisSavoie/zed-reaction/design/decription.md

 ### Items
 - Food
-  > Used to replenish Hunger
+  > Used to replenish RNG Hunger
 - Water
-  > Used to replenish Thirst
+  > Used to replenish RNG Thirst
 - Weapons
   > Equipped to Hands, RNG damage at game start
 - Bandages
-  > Used to replenish Health
+  > Used to replenish RNG Health
 - Tools
   > Used to dismantle furniture
 - Materials